Shelf Lives of Food

 Winter SquashNEVER2 weeks1 monthDark place outside refrigerator

-ZucchiniNEVER1 week2 daysWrap in dry paper towel, seal with plastic wrap
+ZucchiniNEVER1 week2 daysWrap in a dry paper towel and seal with plastic wrap

 Meats/Nuts